Master of Sacred Theology (STM)

 STM candidates withdrawing from the STM program to apply for the ThD or PhD must submit a new application and may not transfer STM credits if they were deemed ineligible for admission to the doctoral program at the time of their initial STM application.
 Only 900-level courses will be considered for transfer, by petition to the Advanced Studies Committee (ASC).

 The STM program requires eight semester courses (32 credits).
-A minimum of five semester courses are required in the major discipline, plus three electives.
+A minimum of five semester courses are required in the primary discipline, plus three electives.
 Six of the eight required courses must be taken at Boston University.
 All courses must be taken at the 800 or 900 level.
 Courses at the 700 level are not open for credit to STM students.

 A maximum of three of the eight semester courses may be fulfilled through directed studies (including one for thesis writing, by approved Thesis Petition).